Digital-Data-Co/forge-docs/src/user-guide/repositories/bitbucket_access_token.md

 # Bitbucket Access Token

-You can use a Bitbucket Access Token in Semaphore to access repositories from Bitbucket.
+You can use a Bitbucket Access Token in Forge to access repositories from Bitbucket.

 First, you need to create an Access Token for your Bitbucket repository with read access permissions.

 ![](<../../.gitbook/assets/bitbucket_access_token_1.webp>)

 After creation, you will see the access token.
-Copy it to your clipboard as it will be required for creating an **Access Key** in Semaphore.
+Copy it to your clipboard as it will be required for creating an **Access Key** in Forge.

 ![](<../../.gitbook/assets/bitbucket_access_token_2.webp>)

-1. Go to to the **Key Store** section in Semaphore and click the **New Key** button.
+1. Go to to the **Key Store** section in Forge and click the **New Key** button.

 2. Choose `Login with password` as the type of key.